aria-ml/dataeval/docs/source/concepts/ValidationAndTrust.md

     cost of resolution.
 - - {class}`.Balance`
   - **A convention**
-  - {func}`.mutual_info` handles continuous factors natively — `is_continuous`
+  - {func}`.mutual_info` handles continuous factors natively — given
-    selects `mutual_info_regression` per column and the Linfoot transform maps the result to [0, 1].
-But `Balance` always passes `Metadata.factor_data`, which is already binned, so the estimator receives bin indices rather than raw values even for factors it has labeled continuous.
+    `discrete_features=None` it calls `is_continuous` per column and routes continuous ones to `mutual_info_regression`.
+But `Balance` never takes that
+    path: it passes `Metadata.factor_data`, which is already binned, and declares every column discrete rather than forwarding `Metadata.is_discrete`, since what arrives is bin indices whatever the factor once was.
 The information lost at the binning step cannot be recovered downstream, and nothing in the output says it happened.
 - - {func}`.split_dataset` with `split_on`
-  - **Applied**
+  - **Required**
   - Groups are formed from binned factor values, so grouping granularity is the binning's.
-A factor the automatic path reduced to one bin puts every sample in a single group, quietly weakening the split constraint you asked for.
+A factor the automatic path reduced to two bins gives you two groups, quietly weakening the split constraint you asked for.
 - - Anything reading `Metadata.factor_data`
   - **Applied**
   - `factor_data` is the binned, integer-valued view and is what the bias